illinois-stat528/stat528sp25/README.md

 # News

+* Midterm posted.
+It is due on March 14 at 11:59 PM

 * Notes on diagnostics now posted.
 There are exciting developments to diagnostics happening in real time!

 * link to stat528materials R package is [here](https://github.com/DEck13/stat528materials)